cryptoparty/handbook/src/book.md

 ![Password Manager](mng_5.png)

-KeePassX gives some indication if the passwords you are using are 'strong' or 'weak'...you should try and make passwords stronger and for advice on this read the chapter about creating good passwords.
+KeePassX gives some indication if the passwords you are using are 'strong' or 'weak'.
+As may be obvious, you should try to use stronger passwords.
+For advice on this see the chapter on creating good passwords.
 Press 'OK' when you are done and you will see something like this:

 ![Password Manager](mng_6.png)